Podcast transcript

 PENNY: Awesome, okay great.
 Thank you guys so much.

 ALEX: So there you have it.
 Fascinating situation, changing lifestyle as Penny lived through college.
 We’re really excited to see what she does.
 It reminded me a lot of myself in terms of wanting to travel and study abroad.
 The situation of you might have to take out student loans and make some changes to be able to save and get there.
-So we’ll check in in a couple of months and see where Penny goes from here.
+So we’ll check in a couple of months and see where Penny goes from here.
 If you wanna be on the MoneySmarts U podcast, go to moneysmarts.iu.edu.
 Fill out the application.
 Get in touch with us.
 We would love to have you on and to discuss your financial life.
 But that’s it for this week for Peter Dunn, my name is Alex.
 And we’ll see you next time.

 [MUSIC]